twallet/habitus/README.md

 ## Usage

-1. Start both servers: `npm run dev` (or run them separately)
+1. Start the unified server: `npm run dev`
-2. Open the application in your browser at `http://localhost:3000`
+2. Open the application in your browser at `http://localhost:3001`
 3. Register or login using the magic link authentication
 4. Create and manage users and trackings
 5. All data is persisted in the SQLite database located at `backend/data/habitus.db`